 Global Surgery Research Seminar Events

-The PGSSC Global Surgery Research Seminar is a public seminar series which aims to share methods and results across a broader surgery research community.
-Over the course of ten seminars, our goal is to strengthen general knowledge and specific skills by learning from the experience of our seminar speakers.
+This public seminar series aims to share methods and results across a broader surgery research community.
+Over the course of five seminars, our goal is to strengthen general knowledge and specific skills by learning from the experience of our seminar speakers.

 For each Research Seminar session, we identify a common theme and similar methods.
 Each speaker will present for 20-25 minutes, followed by a 30-minute open discussion on the topic.
 All are welcome; specific details and registration links for sessions are available for each individual session.

-Videos of this year's past research seminar sessions and research seminar sessions from 2022-2023 are made available online if you are not able to join us live.
+Our previous research seminar sessions are made available online if you are not able to join us live:

 -